pkluz/Erlevator/README.md

 	- On OS X using Homebrew: Type `brew install erlang` in your Terminal.
 	- Alternatively (and on other systems) visit [Erlang Solutions - Downloads](https://www.erlang-solutions.com/downloads/download-erlang-otp) and install it manually.
 - To compile the source, execute: `make all`.
-- The simulation relies on Erlang's built-in REPL. `cd` into the `bin` folder and execute `erl`.
+- The simulation relies on Erlang's built-in REPL.
+After building `cd` into the `bin` folder and execute `erl`.

 <br />
 # Noteworthy
 Once you have started Erlang's interactive REPL, here's what you should know:
 - `erl` **Starts the REPL**.
 - `CMD + C` followed by `a` – **Closes the REPL**.
-- All Erlang commands are terminated using a period "."
+- All Erlang commands are terminated using a period ".".
+- Upon executing an Erlevator command that does not return a value, the usual response is a tuple, consisting of a status and the responding process id (*E.g.* `{ok, <0.35.0>}`)

 <br />